 Feature comparison: Panasonic GX8 vs Canon 70D

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX8 has an electronic viewfinder (2360k dots), while the 70D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GX8 offers a wider field of view (100%) than the one in the 70D (98%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GX8 has a higher magnification (0.77x vs 0.59x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Panasonic GX8 and Canon 70D along with similar information for a selection of comparators.

 One feature that differentiates the GX8 and the 70D is in-body image stabilization (IBIS).
 The GX8 reduces the risk of handshake-induced blur with all attached lenses, while the 70D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.